Seeing the glow behind the universe nets UBC scientist a Breakthrough Prize in physics

 Importantly, the WMAP picture confirmed that most of the matter in the universe must be made of something other than the atoms and other particles known to physicists.
 The precise nature of this dark matter has yet to be discovered.
 WMAP also confirmed evidence that the expansion of the universe is accelerating due to the influence of something known as dark energy.
 Both findings were refined to even higher degree accuracy by Europe's Planck satellite in 2013.

-When Dr. Hinshaw moved to UBC in 2011, it was something of a homecoming one generation removed for the U.S. researcher whose mother was born in the Canada.
+When Dr. Hinshaw moved to UBC in 2011, it was something of a homecoming one generation removed for the U.S. researcher whose mother was born in Canada.
 Dr. Hinshaw has continued to work on experiments designed to explore the cosmic microwave background.

 Together with another Canadian WMAP team member, Mark Halpern, he has also been involved in an innovative radio experiment based in Penticton, B.C.
 Known as CHIME (Canadian Hydrogen Intensity Mapping Experiment), the newly opened facility uses long cylindrical antennas that look a bit like skateboarder's half pipes to map the giant clouds of hydrogen gas that are distributed through the universe.
 It's thought that the arrangement of these clouds could shed light on the nature of dark energy.